Smoked Country Style Ribs

 country style ribs rubbed with spices in pan

-How Long Does It Take To Smoke Country Ribs
+How To Make Smoked Country Style Ribs

 I find that it takes about 5-6 hours to cook country ribs.
 I use a modified 3-2-1 method when cooking these ribs so they turn out super tender and juicy.
 If you are going by temperature you cook until they are about 185 degrees F for tender and juicy ribs.
 You can also use a fork or probe to press into the meat to see how tender they are.